cschlay/COMP.CS.400-Project/01_lexer/README.md

 def t_INT(t):
     r"-?[0-9]+"
     # Do someting else like changing types or or values.
+    # Or customize the validation
     return t
 ```

-The first line function need to be regular expression!
+The first line function need to be regular expression, so docstring do not work!

 ### Defining keywords